eliabieri/wg_display/project_report.md

 ```

 Every widget must implement the `Widget` trait.
+Traits are Rust's way of defining shared behavior between different types and can be compared to interfaces in other languages.

 The renderer first loads the configuration from the embedded database.
 It then instantiates all widgets that are enabled by the user.